frn.sh

 write(1, "hello from UNIX-CONNECT:/tmp/tes"..., 39hello from UNIX-CONNECT:/tmp/test.sock

-Oh!
-When I send a message through the connected socat, we can see the actual read and write.
-This clarifies why the socket file has an IO Block.
-It needs to determine the size of chunks of data it will handle.
+Ah!
+When I send a message through the socket, we can see actual read and write system calls.
+This clarifies why the socket file has an IO Block - it needs to know the chunk size for data transfers.

 1. I found out that type and mode are two different and identifiable things: